devjgm/papers/cpp_civil_time.md

 UTC time standard, daylight-saving adjustments, and short abbreviation strings.
 Time zones often have a history of disparate rules that apply only for certain periods because the rules may change at the whim of a region's local government.
-For this reason, time zone rules are often compiled into snapshots of data that is used at runtime to perform conversions between absolute and civil times.
+For this reason, time zone rules are often compiled into data snapshots that are used at runtime to perform conversions between absolute and civil times.
 A proposal for a standard time zone library is presented in another paper (XXX: jgm add a link here).

 ## Overview

-To build a library that is easy to understand and use, we make the following simplifying assumptions for civil times:
+To build a Civil Time Library that is easy to understand and use, we made the following simplifying assumptions:

 * Civil times use the [Proleptic Gregorian Calendar] only.
 Other calendars do exist in the real world, but their rarity of use does not warrant complicating